wattry/express-typed-query/README.md

 }
 ```

-If we use the repeated key syntax and the API is expecting an array as in the following example
+If we use the repeated key syntax and the API is expecting an array as in the following example:

 ```javascript
 Input